SNIFS-science/snifs-pipeline/README.md

 For advanced filtering of flow runs, cross-flow run comparison, and displaying some of the more astro-specific debug artifacts, we can easily create a streamlit dashboard which could either utilise a separate database backing (including a simple SQLite database), and/or utilise Prefect's python API to retrieve logs, artifacts, flow runs, task runs, deployment configurations, etc.

+We do have the option of using a dedicated observability stack in addition, such as using Grafana cloud (Loki for logs, Tempo for telemetry, Prometheus/Mirmir for metrics, Alloy for connecting them, Grafana for the dashboards), but I think the extra complexity this would add would require some serious upsides to adopting more tools.

 ### Containerisation

 Docker is industry standard, but Podman/apptainer are still common in scientific computing (being a bit closer to bare metal).
 All of them are able to execute standard docker images.